milkbottledude/woodlands-jb_tracker/README.md

 ```
 With the file still open and in 'read' mode, I add the total_box_area to the 1st value of the list in the nested dictionary (Line 11).

-Then I define the sum of areas and sum of instances, before calculating the average congestion area and adding it to the table (Line 14).
+Then I define the sum of areas and sum of instances, before calculating the average congestion area and adding it to the table 📝(Line 14).
 Here is how the table looks.

 insert first look at table

 Fig 3.6: First look at table of congestion values

 Not pretty.
-The values are oddly scaled, nobody would really understand what they mean, and they have more decimal places than I care to count.
+The values are oddly scaled, nobody would really understand what they mean, and they have more decimal places than I care to count 😵‍💫

-Let's try to fix it, can't have my dataframe lowkey looking like ASCII art of a fish or something.
+Let's try to fix this, can't have my dataframe looking like ASCII art of a fish or something ( ◡̀_◡́)ᕤ

 ```
 1   max_value = table.max().max()